bingtianye/bingtianye.github.io/_pages/cv.md

 Teaching
 -----
-2019 &emsp; Teaching assistant for Advanced AMO Physics at Unversity of California, Berkeley
+2019 &ensp;&thinsp; teaching assistant for Advanced AMO Physics at Unversity of California, Berkeley

 <!-- Talks